lmerwin/Bike-Store-Analysis-and-Visualization/README.md

-# Bike Store Data Analysis and Visualization
+# Peakline Bike Co Sales Analysis and Visualization

 ## Project Scope
 Analize the data from the first 2 years of operation for Peakline Bike Co. to uncover sales trends.
 Use those findings to create an interactive dashboard that breaks down the data into easily comparable cahrts and tables.